jameshfisher/jameshfisher.com/_posts/2024-03-11-setting-font-size-based-on-viewing-distance.md

   - web
 hnUrl: 'https://news.ycombinator.com/item?id=39683762'
 hnUpvotes: 3
+summary: >-
+  Estimating viewing distance from screen size to set optimal font-size, but other factors like user mobility, long-sightedness, and short-sightedness complicate the ideal font-size calculation.
 ---

 I want to set the font-size at the most comfortable size for reading.